AdobeDocs/commerce-php/src/pages/development/components/price-adjustments.md

 ## Add price adjustments for quote items

-To adjustments prices for quote items, a custom quote total is added:
+To add price adjustments for quote items, a custom quote total is added:

 Add the following to `VENDOR/MODULE/etc/sales.xml`: